Agnogh/math-for-kids/README.md

 - Numbers presented are described with section title "Pick Your Number"
 - Numbers are easy to see/detect and selectable
 - User is prompted with an Alert message after each selected number
-- Under that number section box is the button that if not clear enough has in brackets description 'Click me' by which a random number is generated
+- Below the number selection area is a clearly labelled button that generates a random number when clicked
 - Description text explains what is selected and what random number was "pulled".
 Also followed by the result of each gamble round with a win-or-lose message
 - user can keep playing and see the overall lucky score but no further interaction is needed